 At the southern most Key, the West Indian Manatee claims the waters around Key West.
 I’ve learned that this particular breed likes warm, shallow water and can in fact die in water colder than 60 degrees.

-I’ve learned another great place to get a view of the manatees is around the power plants in Jacksonville, Florida.
+I’ve learned another of the best places to see the manatees is around the power plants in Jacksonville, Florida.

 Lee County Manatee Park in Fort Myers, Florida has a great viewing area for spotting lots of the sea mammals.
 Manatee Park is ideal refuge for the Florida Manatee because of the warm protected waters.

 A few of the popular tour companies in the Siesta Key may get you a great view of manatees.
-However, never assume you’ll see them so it would be best to ask before booking your tour.
+However, never assume you’ll see them.
+It’s best to ask before booking your tour.

 If you’re visiting off season or you prefer not to get into the water, Mote Marine Aquarium is a great viewing manatee viewing option.

-Oh, and while you’re in Sarasota, if you’re into great seafood, drop into Walt’s Fish Market Restaurant and Tiki Bar at 4144 South Tamiami Trail in Sarasota to get the best Grouper sandwich EVER!!
+Oh, and while you’re in Sarasota, if you’re into great seafood, drop into Walt’s Fish Market Restaurant and Tiki Bar at on the Tamiami Trail in Sarasota to get the best Grouper sandwich EVER!!
 (Speaking from experience).

 TECO Manatee Viewing Center, Apollo Beach

-The last of our best places to see the manatees in Florida is Weeki Wachee State Park.
+Our last best place to see the manatees in Florida is Weeki Wachee State Park.
 And for good reason.